yeehaa123/presentation-moonconf/slides.md

 Although, the microservices architectures are not as uniform as the others, they do have a couple of shared characteristics.

-The first is the business logic of an application is distributed over multiple components.
+The first is that the business logic of an application is distributed over multiple components.
 Each of these components has it's own clearly defined domain and gets deployed individually.
-Usually in the form of a Docker Container, or - even more state-of-the-art - an AWS Lambda function.
+This usually happens in the form of a Docker Container, or - ever more frequently - an AWS Lambda function.

-The services communicate with each other through a message broker  - for instance zeromq or rabbitmq.
-This marks the second characteristic: 'smart endpoints and dumb pipes'.
+These individual components communicate with each other through a message broker - zeromq or rabbitmq for instance.
+This marks the second characteristic: of a microservices architecture: 'smart endpoints and dumb pipes'.
 I will come back to this in a second.

-Another very important quality of microservices architectures is that they are designed for failure.
+Furthermore, microservices should be designed for failure.
 The way to accomplish this is to avoid synchronous coupling between the components as much as possible.
-Instead, they only communicate via the aforementioned messaging pipeline.
-This also allows for replica's and backup services in case one of the services fails.
+Instead, the components only communicate via the aforementioned messaging pipeline.
+This also allows for replica's and backup services in case one of the individual services fails.

 Lastly, microservices are characterized by an evolutionary design.
-They are commonly part of a continuous integration and continuously deployment pipeline.
+They are commonly part of a continuous deployment pipeline.
 As a result, developers can roll out individual features one at a time, rather than fitting them in periodical release cycles.

 -->